ProjectRecommend/docs/design-docs/final/SRS_final.md

 #### Music player

-Built into the offline music recommender system is a music player that can play music with a number of controls including **play, pause, stop, play next or previous track and volume control**.
+Built into the offline music recommender system is a music player that can play music with a number of controls including **play, pause, stop, play next or previous track, seek and volume control**.

 - The user will be able to import music from his offline music collection which may simply refer to a hard-drive or a flash memory.

 - In import stage software will build an Internal Local Store with Information about added tracks.

-- user can remove a track from imported music and that will remove the corresponding entry from Local Store
+- User can remove a track from imported music and that will remove the corresponding entry from Local Store

 #### Local Store